What are Open Educational Resources (OER)?

 - 82% of students said free online access to textbooks would help them do "significantly better" in a course.1

-Thanks to funding from the Mansfield Library, the Provost's Office, and the School of Extended and Lifelong Learning, we're piloting a $17,000 grant initiative called OER@UMT and it is open to any course instructor at the University of Montana and Missoula College.
-Applications are OPEN!
-Funding from OER@UMT can take two forms:
+Thanks to funding from the Mansfield Library, the Provost's Office, and the School of Extended and Lifelong Learning, we piloted a grant initiative called OER@UMT in Spring 2019.
+It was open to any course instructor at the University of Montana and Missoula College.

 Receive an incentive to review an existing open textbook.
 This is a great first step for faculty with little experience researching OER.
 Learn more about the OER landscape in your discipline!
 Faculty are encouraged to complete this grant before applying for an Adopt, Adapt, Create Grant.
 Read full application directions.